MariamElbadry/CineVerse-Movie-Ticket-Booking-System/README.md

 - Install Microsoft Access Database Engine 2010 Redistributable (64-bit or 32-bit, matching your system) for OLEDB connectivity.
 - Configure the project in Visual Studio by running cs112.sln file.
 - Ensure `Data` files and `Pictures` folders are copied to the same directory.

 ## Usage

-- **Launch the Application:**
+1. **Sign Up**:
-  - Run `cs112.sln` in Visual Studio to open the login or sign-up form.
+   - Open the sign-up form (`signinForm`).
-- **Sign Up:**
-  - In the sign-up form (`signinForm`), enter a username, password, and confirm password, then click "Sign up" to register in `cinema_data.xlsx`.
+   - Enter username, password, and confirm password.
+   - Click "Sign up" to register in `cinema_data.xlsx`.

-- **Log In:**
+2. **Log In**:
-  - Use the login form (`loginForm`) to authenticate with username and password.
+   - Use the login form (`loginForm`) to authenticate.

-- **Browse Movies:**
+3. **Browse Movies**:
-  - Navigate to the movie selection form (via `Marvel.h` or similar).
+   - From the home window, navigate to the category window.
+   - Select a category (Marvel, Anime, Animation, Disney, Book Adaptions).
+   - View movies with names and posters from `Movies.xlsx`.

+4. **Book a Movie**:
-  - Select a movie to view details in `MovieDetailForm`.
+   - Select a movie to open the booking window (`MovieDetailForm`).
-- **Book Seats:**
+   - View details (images, rating, description) from `Movies.xlsx`.
-  - In `MovieDetailForm`, select a showtime and seats (green: available).
+   - Choose a showtime and seats (green: available, gray: booked, red: selected).
    - Click "Book Seat" to save to `Booking.xlsx`.
-  - Use "Cancel" to cancel bookings.
+   - Cancel bookings with the "Cancel" button.

-- **View Profile:**
-  - In `profileForm`, toggle between past and upcoming bookings.
-  - Use the sidebar to navigate or log out.
+5. **Manage Profile**:
+   - Open the profile window (`profileForm`).
+   - Toggle past/upcoming bookings in the sidebar.

 ## Team Members

-- **Mariam Elbadry:**

-  - Designed and implemented the movie booking window (`MovieDetailForm.h`).
-  - Enabled showtime and seat selection with a 3x5 grid and ticket booking.
-  - Extracted movie details from `Movies.xlsx`.

-- **Mariam Gamal:**

-  - Developed the user profile window (`profileForm.h`).
-  - Displayed past and upcoming bookings from `Booking.xlsx`.
-  - Created a cancellation system for bookings.

 - **Dareen Hassan:**
   - Built the home, sign-up (`signinForm.h`), and login (`loginForm.h`) windows.
   - Managed user data storage in `cinema_data.xlsx`.
   - Designed a dynamic panel for movie details.
+  - Handled the extraction of pictures from the excel files.

 - **Iren Nabil:**
   - Created the category window for selecting movie categories.
   - Implemented a system to display category-specific movies.

 - **Fatma Eldahahn:**
    - Developed the movies window with a dynamic panel.

-Displayed movie names and posters from `Movies.xlsx`.
+   - Displayed movie names and posters from `Movies.xlsx`.

-The project is organized into five main folders for modularity and ease of setup:

-CineVerse/
-├── Data/
-│   ├── cinema_data.xlsx          # User data (id, username, password)
-│   ├── Movies.xlsx               # Movie data (name, images, rating, description, showtimes, price)
-│   └── Booking.xlsx              # Booking data (Showtime, Seat, Movie Name, Price, username, Status)
-├── Pictures/
-│   ├── pics/                     # General images (e.g., logo.png, imdb.png)
-│   │   ├── logo.png
-│   │   ├── imdb.png
-│   │   └── [other general images]
-│   ├── images/                   # Movie-related images
-│   │   ├── [movie images].png
-│   └── categoral images/         # Category-specific images
-│       ├── Marvel/
-│       │   ├── [Marvel images].png
-│       ├── Anime/
-│       │   ├── [Anime images].png
-│       ├── Animation/
-│       │   ├── [Animation images].png
-│       ├── Disney/
-│       │   ├── [Disney images].png
-│       └── Book Adaptions/
-│           ├── [Book Adaption images].png
-├── Src/
-│   ├── main.cpp                  # Application entry point
-│   ├── Marvel.cpp                # Movie class implementation
-│   ├── ExcelManger.cpp           # Excel data handling implementation
-│   ├── [other .cpp files]        # Additional implementation files
-├── Include/
-│   ├── MovieDetailForm.h         # Movie details and booking form
-│   ├── profileForm.h             # User profile and booking history form
-│   ├── signinForm.h              # User registration form
-│   ├── users.h                   # User class definition
-│   ├── loginForm.h               # Login form
-│   ├── Marvel.h                  # Movie class and data management
-│   ├── ExcelManger.h             # Excel data handling utilities
-│   └── [other .h files]          # Additional headers
-├── Material/
-│   ├── MovieDetailForm.resx      # Resources for MovieDetailForm
-│   ├── profileForm.resx          # Resources for profileForm
-│   ├── signinForm.resx           # Resources for signinForm
-│   ├── loginForm.resx            # Resources for loginForm
-│   ├── Marvel.resx               # Resources for Marvel form
-│   ├── ExcelManger.resx          # Resources for ExcelManger utilities
-│   └── [other .resx files]       # Additional resource files
-├── CineVerse.sln                 # Visual Studio solution file
-└── README.md                     # Project documentation
+- **Mariam Elbadry:**
+  - Designed and implemented the movie booking window (`MovieDetailForm.h`).
+  - Enabled showtime and seat selection with a 3x5 grid and ticket booking.
+  - Extracted movie details from `Movies.xlsx`.
+  - Saved the movie booking infromation into `Booking.xlsx`

+- **Mariam Gamal:**
+  - Developed the user profile window (`profileForm.h`).
+  - Displayed past and upcoming bookings from `Booking.xlsx`.
+  - Created a cancellation system for bookings.
+  - Added Features hover effects and custom cursors in UI.